AprilSylph/XKit-Rewritten/docs/Chapter 4.2 - Feature modules.md

 The benefit of using a `styleElement` over a static `stylesheet` is the ability to include CSS constructed at runtime, including (but not limited to) using the output of the [`keyToCss()`](../src/utils/css_map.js) utility to target Tumblr's own elements.
 This is necessary for both robustness and readability because [Tumblr uses compiled class names](https://github.com/tumblr/docs/blob/master/web-platform.md#getcssmap).

 This element is never cloned, nor does it ever expire within XKit Rewritten's running lifecycle.
-Therefore, it is possible to create and export an empty `<style>` element first, and then construct the CSS later.
+Therefore, it is possible to create and export an empty `<style>` element first, and then set its `textContent` property to a constructed CSS value later.
 This is a useful pattern when the CSS the feature wants to construct varies based on the user's preferences.